The Securities Litigation Review: Italy

 However (and although this can in no way be compared to the document production carried out under the disclosure phase of common law proceedings), Article 210 of the Italian Code of Civil Procedure provides that the judge, upon the request of a party, may order the other party or a third party to produce documents or evidence deemed necessary for the proceedings.

 Generally speaking, the Italian Code of Civil Procedure provides that the judge, upon joint request of the parties, or by his or her own motion, may summon the parties to encourage them to settle the dispute.

 In addition, as mentioned in Section II.ii, claims concerning insurance, banking and financial agreements are subject to the mandatory mediation procedure, pursuant to Article 5 of Legislative Decree No. 28/2010.

-The Banking and Financial Arbitrator operates through a board comprising five members: two members chosen by the Bank of Italy, one by the intermediaries' associations, and by the associations representing the clients (business and consumers).
+The Banking and Financial Arbitrator operates through a board comprising five members: the President and two members chosen by the Bank of Italy, one by the intermediaries' associations and the last one by the associations representing the clients (business and consumers).